solliancenet/MCW-Azure-Synapse-Analytics/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics.md

 3. With the product you recommend, do they need to load all the data into the data warehouse before they can create reports against it?

    - No, they only need to load the data into Azure Storage.
-Using SQL On-demand and Power BI they can create reports against the data directly.
+Using Azure Synapse SQL serverless and Power BI they can create reports against the data directly.

 *Manage*